Some Oregon Forest Service campgrounds won't open until summer

-Seven Oregon campgrounds administered by the US Forest Service Rogue River-Siskiyou National Forest are temporarily unavailable and may not be available until mid summer.
+Seven Oregon campgrounds administered by the U.S. Forest Service Rogue River-Siskiyou National Forest are temporarily unavailable and may not be available until mid summer.
 The concessionaire’s special use permit is undergoing its renewal process and is not yet complete.
-Gibbons said people who have reservations are entitled to a refund if desired, or they can wait in hope of the permit being renewed before their reservation date.
+People who have reservations are entitled to a refund, if desired, or they can wait in hope of the permit being renewed before their reservation date.

 “Due to administrative reasons related to issuing a new special use permit for operating these recreation sites, reservations are not being accepted for the following campgrounds through the end of July,” the USFS said in a statement.